raulcalvo/podetector/README.md

 # podetector
-Power outage detector to turn off home assistant devices when power is restored
+Power outage detector to turn off home assistant devices when power is restored s
 Podetector is a Node JS service that turn off home assistant's lights/switches after a power outage.

 How it works:
-Every X secons the software wakes up and check how much time passed since the last wake up.
+1. Every X secons the software wakes up and check how much time passed since the last wake up.
-Power outage is detected if this time exceeds X secons ( with a "variance").
+2. Power outage is detected if this time exceeds X secons ( with a "variance").
-If power outage is detected podetector sends http requests to turn off home assistant's devices.
+3. If power outage is detected podetector sends http requests to turn off home assistant's devices.

-Podetector also expose a REST api.
+Podetector also exposes a REST api.

 Setup:
 There are a few variables you must setup.
 You can modify the default ones in the top of index.js file or you can set certain environment variables: